 The Environment, Social and Governance (ESG) Report aims to give the Group's stakeholders an overall review of our performance in managing environmental and social related issues.
-The reporting period of this section is same as the Annual Report (from 1 January 2019 to 31 December 2019).
-The scope covered in this section includes our head office, warehouse and manufacturing operations in Hong Kong and Shunde, China, while our sales offices in US and France are excluded due to their limited significance from the environmental and social perspectives.
+The reporting period of this section is same as the Annual Report (from 1 January 2020 to 31 December 2020).
+The scope covered in this section includes our head office, warehouse and manufacturing operations in Hong Kong and Shunde, China, while our sales offices in US and newly set manufacturing operation in Vietnam are excluded due to their limited significance from the environmental and social perspectives.
 The ESG Report has been prepared with reference to the ESG Reporting Guide by HKEx.